The Return of the Lord Jesus Christ for his Bride.

 So, the confusion is between the Pauline Trumpets and the Johannine Trumpets.

 (4) The Johannine Trumpets are not related to the History of Israel and are exclusive to the book of Revelation.
 Are they symbolic or literal?
 I leave that up to you.
-Lastly on this topic of what the Rapture is not, Christians are debating the “timing of the rapture.
+Lastly on this topic of what the Rapture is not.
+“There is debate as to the timing of the rapture.

 The pre-tribulation rapture teaching says that the rapture will occur before the seven-year tribulation period (a period described by the Prophet Daniel).